Battle of the Heligoland Bight (1939): RAF strategy

-Before the outbreak of war, RAF Bomber Command firmly believed that air power could win wars without the need for naval and land fighting, since the bomber will always get through.
+Before the outbreak of war, RAF Bomber Command firmly believed that air power could win wars without the need for naval and land fighting, since "the bomber will always get through."
 Tightly flown bomber formations with heavy defensive armament were thought capable of warding off enemy fighters even without fighter escort.
 The RAF lacked a four-engine bomber with adequate defensive protection which could carry heavy bomb loads to German targets.
 The only possible targets within range of British bombers were those in the industrial region of the Ruhr.

-The Netherlands and Belgium wished to remain neutral and refused to allow the RAF to establish bases, to fly deeper into Germany.
+The Netherlands and Belgium wished to remain neutral and refused to allow the RAF to establish bases from which they could fly deeper into Germany.
 They also forbade overflying by British bombers to and from Germany.
 After the outbreak of war, the French refused to allow RAF bombers to bomb German cities from French airfields.
 The French felt secure behind the Maginot Line but their air force did not possess the modern bombers to attack the Luftwaffe.
 French fighter forces were not yet ready for an all out defensive campaign against the Germans either.
 A fear of retaliation was the main French reason.
 The only recourse was to fly missions directly from Britain and only ports or coastal cities in northern Germany were within easy reach.
 This state of affairs suited the British, in particular, the Admiralty.

 The most immediate threat to the Allies during the Phoney War period was the U-boat.
 Some German submarines had been sent to sea before the British declaration of war.
 Once war was declared, the U-boats began operations against British ships that were bringing in supplies from North America and areas of the British Empire. sank the battleship at Scapa Flow in October 1939, with the loss of 786 crew.
 As a consequence the Admiralty pressed for the RAF to concentrate its efforts on RAF Coastal Command rather than a strategic bomber force.
 This was debated within the British establishment well into 1941.
 To avoid the bombing of civilian targets, the British formulated the Western Air Plan 7B (WAP 7B), which planned for attacks on German warships.
 German ships were legitimate targets and, at sea or in port, were far enough away from civilian areas to avoid unnecessary casualties.
 The Plan revolved around their elimination to prevent their use as supplements to the U-boat fleet.